Omaha Nebraska, USA Travel Guide

 Plan for in advance MOBY service.

-Omaha's public transport, while mainly bus-based, combined with accessible ride-sharing and car rental options, ensures smooth movement throughout your visit.
-For active exploration, walking and cycling paths are a great way to experience the city.
+Omaha's public transport, while mainly bus-based, combined with accessible ride-sharing and rental car alternatives, ensures smooth movement throughout your visit.
+For active exploration, walking and cycling trails are an excellent way to experience the city.

 Explore the Old Market and RiverFront on foot for a charming city experience.